 Nothing underlines the danger of third-party service reliance quite like Killed by Google.

-Even if the dependency is an industry leader, there’s nothing guaranteeing it’ll survive long term.
+Even if the dependency is maintained by an industry leader, there’s nothing guaranteeing it’ll survive long term.
 Without a look at their books, you’ll never know if they’re stable or a startup floating on venture capital and an unsustainable business model.
-Acquisitions, acqui-hires, and pivots — these services are often backed by young companies still finding their footing, and there’s danger in how easily digital products can be transferred or turned off.
+Acquisitions, acqui-hires, and pivots — these services are often backed by young companies still finding their footing, and there’s danger in how easily digital products can be sold or shut down.

 If the service sticks around, you’re still reliant on an outside provider for a critical business need.
 What sort of price increase will you tolerate?
-Two costs loom in a replacement effort (pulling it out and creating a new one), and that gives the service a ton of room to adjust cost without losing customers.
+Two costs loom in a replacement effort (pulling it out and creating a new one), and that gives the service a wide berth to adjust fees without losing customers.

 Roll Your Own Software Features

-Control, direction, cost — myriad drawbacks await on the open-source and software as a service side of the fence, so we really should create everything ourselves.
+Control, direction, cost — a myriad of drawbacks await on the open-source and software as a service side of the fence, so we really should create everything in-house.
 The benefits speak for themselves: